tsingson/fasthttp-guide/docs/readme.md

 # how to use fasthttp in production

 - 1.Go environment configuration
 	- 1.1.
-Go Installation
+Go Installation ( compiler and tools)
-	- 1.2. development tools
+	- 1.2.
+IDE and other tools
        goland / postman / browser / terminal / git / github
 - 2.Go basic knowledge
 	- 2.1. first Go application / build / running